 Ingredients

-• 1 can (15 oz) black beans, drained & rinsed
+• 1 (15-ounce) can black beans drained and rinsed

-• 1 large ripe mango, peeled & diced (1ยฝ cups)
+• 1 large ripe mango peeled and diced, 1-1/2 cups

-• โ…“ cup diced red onion (ยฝ medium onion)
+• 1/3 cup diced red onion 1/2 medium onion

-• Juice and zest of 1 large lime
+• 1 large lime juice and zest

-• 1 tablespoon each: olive oil & honey
+• 1 tablespoon olive oil

-• ยผ teaspoon ground cumin
+• 1/4 teaspoon ground cumin

-• Fine sea salt and pepper
+• Salt and pepper

-• Optional, for serving: Tortilla chips
+• Tortilla chips optional, for serving

 Instructions

-• DICE: Finely dice the red onion, mango, jalapeรฑo, and cilantro.
+• Finely dice the red onion, mango, jalapeรฑo, and cilantro.
 Aim for small, similar-sized pieces for an evenly distributed salsa.

-• COMBINE: In a large bowl, combine the corn, black beans, diced mango, red onion, cilantro, and minced jalapeรฑo.
+• In a large bowl, combine the corn, black beans, diced mango, red onion, cilantro, and minced jalapeรฑo.

-• ADJUST: Taste the salsa and adjust the flavors to your personal preference.
+• Taste the salsa and adjust the flavors to your personal preference.
 You can add more lime juice for extra tang or a pinch of extra salt for more flavor.

-• REST: Allow the salsa to rest for about 10-15 minutes before serving.
+• Allow the salsa to rest for about 10โ€“15 minutes before serving.
 This will allow the flavors to meld together.

 Recipe Notes

-Note 1: Cilantro: For this recipe, you'll need most of one bunch of cilantro, depending on the size.
-To get 1/3 cup of finely chopped cilantro, measure about 1 cup of loosely packed cilantro before it's diced.
+Note 1: Youโ€™ll need most of one bunch of cilantro, depending on the size.
+To get 1/3 cup of finely chopped cilantro, measure about 1 cup of loosely packed cilantro before itโ€™s diced.
 To prepare, grab the bunch and twist it to rip off the leaves and stems.
 You can use the leaves and tender stems for this recipe.

-Note 3: Corn: We like using fresh sweet corn, cut right off the cob.
-Yes, you heard it correctly โ€“ raw and uncooked!
-It delivers a natural sweetness and satisfying crunch we love.
-However, if you prefer a different texture, feel free to grill or char the corn before adding it to the salsa.
+Note 3: I like using fresh sweet corn, cut right off the cob.
+It delivers a natural sweetness and satisfying crunch.
+If you prefer a different texture, feel free to grill or char the corn before adding it to the salsa.

 Nutrition